LBNE/FNALCore/README.md

 ```

 to your CMake script.
 If you have installed FNALCore to a non standard
-location, you may need to set FNALCore_DIR or CMAKE_INSTALL_PREFIX.
+location, you may need to set FNALCore_DIR or CMAKE_PREFIX_PATH.

 To use the headers and link to the library, you can add